wonderingstill

 This wasn't in the homily.
 It's certainly not in the Scripture.
 And though consistent with Tradition, it is no explicit human teaching.
 It is simply attentiveness to what the Christ is saying, this first day of the New Year, the feast of Mary, the Mother of God.
 So like Epaphras, I offer it to you.

-He has delivered us from the dominion of darkness and transferred us to the kingdom of his beloved Son… He is before all things, and in him all things hold together… and through him to reconcile to himself all things, whether on earth or in heaven, making peace by the blood of his cross. – Colossians 1:13, 17, 20 (RSV-CE)
+He exists before all things, and in him all things hold together… and through him to reconcile all things to him, everything in heaven and everything on earth, by making peace through the blood of his cross. - Col 1:13, 17, 20 (RNJB)

 I don't feel it.
 At all.
 I wish I did.
 But life has burned it out of me.